 The Golden Boot Award

 From September 1982 to November 1986 there was a popular TV show called the “The Late Late Breakfast Show”, which was hosted by Noel Edmonds.
 The show had the Golden Egg Award which was presented to individuals who had mishaps or who had done crazy things.
 This is where the idea arose for the LFR Golden Boot Award.
 The foot manikin was donated from the old Co-Op clothes shop in Leighton Buzzard, which is now Santander.
 The original running shoes and sock belonged to Peter Bolton!
 It was only a few years ago that Max Marshall kindly resprayed the shoe plus donated a new running sock!

 In 1992 the Golden Boot Award was introduced.
 For many years this was awarded by Pete Bolton for an unusual or humorous event during the prior year.
 This was usually a hilarious affair with Pete doing a “cabaret” after quite a few beers!

 Note: As the presenter of the award Pete was never able to receive it.
-However on a run from 3 Locks to Stoke Bruerne he continually warned the group to avoid the mooring rings.
+However Martin Walker remembers that on a run from 3 Locks to Stoke Bruerne, Pete continually warned the group to avoid the mooring rings.
 As we approached Great Linford there was a crash and shouts from behind.
 We all turned to see that Pete had tripped over a ring and crashed into a rather startled fisherman.
 He quickly made apologies and we ran on.
 This could not go unrecognised and at the next Presentation I gave him “The Golden Ring” along with a letter supposedly from the Angler, describing his trauma and need for counselling, plus a bill for his squashed sandwiches and lost bait!